intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 When SNMP versions 2, 2c and 3 came along, older agents did exactly what the protocol specifies.
 Deployment of new versions was likely successful because the handling of newer versions was both clear and simple.

+### HTTP

+HTTP has a number of very effective extension points in addition to the aforementioned header fields.
+It also has some examples of extension points that are so rarely used that it is possible that they are not at all usable.

+Extension points in HTTP that might be unwise to use include the extension point on each chunk in the chunked transfer coding {{Section 7.1 of HTTP11}}, the ability to use transfer codings other than the chunked coding, and the range unit in a range request {{Section 14 of HTTP}}.

+### IPv4

+Codepoints that are reserved for future use can be especially problematic.
+Reserving codepoints without attributing semantics to their use can result in diverse or conflicting semantics being attributed without any hope of interoperability.
+An example of this is the "class E" address space in IPv4
+{{?RFC0988}}, which was reserved without assigning any semantics.

+For protocols that can use negotiation to attribute semantics to codepoints, it is possible that unused codepoints can be reclaimed for active use, though this requires that the negotiation include all protocol participants.
+For something as fundamental as addressing, negotiation is difficult or even impossible, as all nodes on the network path plus potential alternative paths would need to be involved.

 ## Multi-Party Interactions and Middleboxes {#middleboxes}